 Alive and Kickin!
-Local project for the over 50s
+Local project for over 50s - The Health Lottery

 Broxburn United Sports Club (BUSC), voted as West Lothian’s Club of the Year in 2017, provides opportunities for residents in Broxburn, Uphall and surrounding areas of West Lothian.
 Their aim is to bridge the gap between people of different ages through sport, by building friendships and social links in the local community.

 The club was awarded £36,810 from People’s Health Trust, using money raised through The Health Lottery in Scotland.
 This was to fund their Alive and Kickin project, which intends to reduce social isolation amongst men and woman aged 50 and over by offering sporting activities and social opportunities in the local community.
 Activities are as diverse as walking football, indoor curling and discussion groups.